Montenegro Packrafting, Tara River

 Photo: Host/Balkan Expeditions

-You'll spend two consecutive nights wild camping on the banks of the Tara River during the expedition section of the trip, on the border between Montenegro and Bosnia.
-This is a memorable part of the adventure: after epic days on the water, you'll pitch up on remote, rarely-visited, sandy river banks for a true wilderness experience.
+You'll spend two consecutive nights camping on the banks of the Tara River during the expedition section of the trip, on the border between Montenegro and Bosnia.
+This is a memorable part of the adventure: after epic days on the water, you'll pitch your tent for a couple of nights camping under canvas.
 You'll sleep in twin-share expedition tents with inflatable sleeping mats provided.
 You'll need to bring your own sleeping bag or hire one from your host – see the Kit List and Optional Extras for further details.
+There are toilet and shower facilities a 10-minute walk away from your first camping spot, and a 1-minute walk away at your second campsite.

 Nikšić